I began as a professional dreamer. I studied the beautiful Dutch clouds during school.

 acting for presenting and had my own television program for children.

 Then I hooked up with the wrong marine and grew up.

 When I was 28 years old, a friend asked me to look after his camera for a day.

-In my third year of academy, I found a book about life in the Daitoku-ji, zen buddhist temple in Kyoto.
+In 2012 I found a book about life in the Daitoku-ji, zen buddhist temple in Kyoto.

 It was my introduction to zen buddhism and Kyoto.

 Even though I’d never meditated before, I strongly felt that I had to go to Kyoto

 and meditate in the same temple as in the book, and so I did.